dannykspaw/project_christmas/README.md

     - [x] is aware of supported integrations
         - [x] raises an Exception if unsupported integration selected
         - [x] gets supported integrations without parsing directory (uses modules)
-    - [ ] is aware of unsupported functions in each integration
-        - [ ] uses integration interface to build support tree
-        - [ ] uses support tree to validate integration requests
-        - [ ] modularized for integration interface control (toggle on/off by integration/method)
-    - [ ] can sync products from each integration (this can be validated with the item from above)
+    - [ ] can sync products from each integration
         - [ ] by id
             - [ ] hookedonhallmark_com
             - [ ] ornament_shop_com